Getting to Costa Rica

 Costa Rica might well be the safest country in Central America, but that higher level of safety comes at a price.
 It’s also the most expensive country in Central America.
 Only Belize comes close in comparison.

 Of course, the terms “expensive” and “cheap” are relative.
 It all depends on what you’re comparing with.
 Costa Rica is more expensive than many parts of the US, for example.
 But much cheaper than Miami, NYC or San Francisco.
-It’s cheaper than the UK but often more expensive than other parts of Europe such as Spain.
+It’s cheaper than the UK but often more expensive than other parts of Europe like Spain.
 Many expats and visitors to CR are, nonetheless, shocked at the prices for even the most basic items.

 To get a basic grip on the cost of living in Costa Rica, it’s worth looking at where people spend their money.
 Food/groceries, rent/accommodation, utilities/services, and health care.
 Out of these categories, only two are cheaper than most parts of the US – rent/accommodation and healthcare.
 The other two are either equal or more expensive, and that can come as a shock to many.